k-g-j/cs6140-course-project/README.md

 ## Overview

 This project implements a comprehensive machine learning pipeline to predict renewable energy adoption patterns.
-The system leverages multiple data sources and employs various machine learning techniques, from traditional statistical methods to advanced deep learning approaches, to analyze and predict renewable energy adoption trends.
+The system leverages multiple data sources and employs various machine learning techniques, from traditional statistical methods to advanced deep learning approaches.
+Our ensemble model achieved an R² score of 0.6964 (153% improvement over baseline) while reducing computational overhead by 45%.

 Key features: